apache/flink/docs/dev/table/common.md

 Please see the documentation about [Table Sources & Sinks]({{ site.baseurl }}/dev/table/sourceSinks.html) for details about available sinks and instructions for how to implement a custom `TableSink`.

+There are two ways to emit a table:

+1. The `Table.writeToSink(TableSink sink)` method emits the table using the provided `TableSink` and automatically configures the sink with the schema of the table to emit.
-The `Table.insertInto(String tableName)` method emits the `Table` to a registered `TableSink`.
-The method looks up the `TableSink` from the catalog by the name and validates that the schema of the `Table` is identical to the schema of the `TableSink`.
+2. The `Table.insertInto(String sinkTable)` method looks up a `TableSink` that was registered with a specific schema under the provided name in the `TableEnvironment`'s catalog.
+The schema of the table to emit is validated against the schema of the registered `TableSink`.

 The following examples shows how to emit a `Table`: